blazarst-ros/ApexNav/README.md

     <img src="assets/pipeline.jpg" alt="pipeline" width="80%">
   </a>
 </p>
+Please kindly star ⭐ this project if it helps you.
+Thanks for your support! 💖

 ## 🛠️ Installation
 > Tested on Ubuntu 20.04 with ROS Noetic and Python 3.9

+You need to install [ROS](https://www.ros.org/), and it is recommended to use [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your Python environment.

 ### 1. Prerequisites